Junebug (film)

 Junebug is a 2005 American comedy-drama film directed by Phil Morrison.
 Amy Adams received an Academy Award nomination for her supporting role in the film.
+Junebug also is the film debut of Ben McKenzie.

 Plot

-When art dealer Madeleine travels from Chicago to North Carolina to pursue a local, self-taught painter for her outsider art gallery, she takes the opportunity to meet and stay with the family of her new husband George, who live close by.

-There is his mother Peg; his reserved, contemplative father Eugene; and his sullen, resentful, twenty-something brother Johnny, who, although married, lives at home.
-He is studying for his high school equivalency certificate while working at Replacements, Ltd. as an order processor.
-Johnny married his now pregnant wife Ashley before either of them finished high school.
-Relations between Johnny and Ashley are strained, with Ashley believing that a baby will solve their marital problems.
+When art dealer Madeleine travels from Chicago to North Carolina to pursue a local, self-taught painter for her outsider art gallery, she is accompanied by her new husband, George, whose family lives in the area and she takes the opportunity to get acquainted with them.
+There is his mother Peg; his reserved, contemplative father Eugene; and his sullen, resentful, twenty-something brother Johnny, who, although married, still lives at home.
+He is studying for his General Educational Development certificate while working at Replacements, Ltd. as an order processor.
+Johnny is married to Ashley, who is pregnant.
+Relations between Johnny and Ashley are strained, but Ashley believes that a baby will solve their marital problems.

 Madeleine and George stay in the expected baby's nursery, and Madeleine becomes friends with Ashley, who is very sweet and friendly, if somewhat naive and talkative.
 The family takes Madeleine to a church social, where George is asked to sing a hymn.
 Madeleine is not used to intense religious displays but makes no comment.
 She attends Ashley's baby shower and gives her sister-in-law an antique silver spoon, which stands out from the other gifts.
-Madeleine discovers that she does not know much about George, as they have been married only six months and knew each other only a week prior to the union.
+Madeleine discovers that she does not know much about George, as they have been married only six months and had met just a week before their wedding.

-The artist Madeleine is pursuing wavers over signing with her gallery.
 Ashley goes into labor, and the family goes to the hospital with her.
-Madeleine chooses to go and convince the artist to sign with her gallery, which briefly makes George angry.
+However, the artist Madeleine is pursuing is hesitant about signing with her gallery, so Madeleine leaves to meet with the artist and is able to convince him to sign with her gallery, which briefly makes George angry.
 Madeleine calls George to rave about the artist (she is impressed with his work, but shocked by his anti-Semitism) without asking about the baby.
 George interrupts her and informs her that Ashley's baby boy is stillborn, which causes Madeleine to double over with guilt.
 The artist and his sister drive Madeleine back to her in-laws' home, and she later sits with Eugene on the back porch and cries.
 Meanwhile, George supports Ashley at the hospital, who expresses that George is always there when Ashley needs him.
 George kisses Ashley on the forehead and leaves.
 George comes home and has a wordless encounter in the garage with his brother, Johnny, who throws a tool at him, injuring his forehead.
 George does nothing in response.

 The next day, George and Madeleine prepare to leave.
 Johnny calls Ashley and suggests that they "try again," to which Ashley excitedly squeals.
 As George and Madeleine drive onto the highway and pick up speed, George remarks, "I'm so glad we're out of there" as Madeleine caresses George's neck with her left hand.